smarkets/marge-bot/README.md

 More than one embargo period can be specified, separated by commas.
 Any merge request assigned to her during an embargo period, will be merged in only once all embargoes are over.

+## Batching MRs

+The flag --experimental-batch enables testing and merging MRs in batch.

+### How it works

+Creates a batch MR with all MRs with common target branch, runs CI, then merges the original MRs

+If CI failed, original MR/target branch changed, or for other reason batch failed, we fall back to merging one MR at a time

 ## Restricting the list of projects marge-bot considers